FollyMaddy/scraper-tools/README.md

 Make the program executable, dubbleclick and choose open in terminal.

 Or run it from the terminal with : ./magpiscraper.sh

+Extra info :

+Tested on 5-7-20 : magpi has changed stuff !

+Still works with magpi-issues until 86 and old beginners/code/project books)

 # Program : 00_msxcas_webcindario_scraper.sh